ReDI-School/ber-dcp-intro-to-computer-science/content/docs/web/basic_html.md

 | `<footer>` `</footer>` | Base of a page or section - might include contact information/some site navigation |

+## Exercise
+→ we will build a simple journal using HTML (+ CSS which we will learn about tomorrow)

+Clone this repository with `GitHub Desktop`: https://github.com/ReDI-School/ber-intro-to-cs-2021-html-journal

+→ Instructions are in the `README.md` of the repository.

+---

 ## Extra resources